Prepare data, train, deploy, and monitor machine learning models with Azure Pipelines

 score.py files.
 However the data scientist may be programmatically creating the run configuration and environment settings.
 If so, they can create the

 .runconfig and training environment files, by using RunConfiguration.save().
-Alternatively, default run configuration files will be created for all compute targets already in the workspace when running the following command.
+Or, default run configuration files can be created for all compute targets already in the workspace by running the following command:

 az ml folder attach --experiment-name myexp -w myws -g mygroup